capnnemo2/rethink-plaintext-editing/readme.md

 ---

+## Overtime

+_After an additional 20 minutes:_

+- The plain text editor works!
+You can edit the text of a plain text file and save it.

+---

 ### Learning Already!

 _**Confession:** There was a lot in these files that was new to me._ There are some things that are completely new to me and some that I have only recently started to learn about.
 Working with this code base has already given me an opportunity to learn and grow!